 If you’re looking for an extremely lucrative card that earns travel rewards, there are a few other options that are worth considering:

-- The Chase Sapphire Preferred® Card offers double points on dining and travel and great travel protection ($95 annual fee)
+- The Chase Sapphire Preferred® Card (review) has a welcome bonus of up to 60K points and offers double points on dining and travel and great travel protection ($95 annual fee)

-- The Citi Premier℠ Card has a welcome bonus of up to 50K points and offers triple points on travel and gas, double points on dining and entertainment ($95 annual fee, waived the first year)
+- The Citi Premier℠ Card (review) has a welcome bonus of up to 60K points and offers triple points on travel and gas, and double points on dining and entertainment ($95 annual fee)

 With its recent revamp, the Capital One Venture Card is more rewarding than ever.
-This is a well rounded card that will offer you the equivalent of up to two cents towards travel or up to 1.5 airline miles for every dollar spent.
+This is a well-rounded card that will offer you the equivalent of up to two cents towards travel, or up to 1.5 airline miles for every dollar spent (and possibly even more if there’s a transfer bonus).

 The following links will direct you to the rates and fees for mentioned American Express Cards.
 These include: American Express® Gold Card (Rates & Fees).